 • Based on sexual orientation – refusing to rent or sell housing to an individual due to an actual or perceived homosexuality, bisexuality, or heterosexuality.

 • Based on veteran status – denying a housing opportunity to an individual serving in the active military, air service or navy, and or a veteran that has been discharged, unless it was dishonorable.

 Classes Not Covered by the Fair Housing Act in Virginia

 Apart from the classes mentioned above, there might be other groups that are not part of the protected classes.
-Landlords and property sellers would do well to check local ordinances.
+Landlords and property sellers would do well to check local ordinances and certain restrictive covenants.
 What might be excluded from federal and state laws might be part of the local ordinance.
 It’s best to look into the ordinances first prior to the creation of a fair housing policy.

 Be sure to double-check Virginia rental laws to ensure that you are complying with Virginia renters’ rights.
 Being knowledgeable about renters’ rights and responsibilities, as well as your own as a landlord, can help you avoid serious legal consequences and draft successful lease agreements.
 Check out Virginia tenants' rights here.

 - The complaint must be filed no later than a year after the alleged discriminatory incident happened.

 - An investigator will be assigned by the Fair Housing Office to interview the complainant, the respondent and witnesses.
 Documents will also be evaluated.

 - A professional from the Alternative Dispute Resolution Section will be tasked to instigate a conciliation process.
 If this fails, the investigation proceeds.